glenwang88/EntraOauth/EntraID/readme.md

    npm run start-ce
    ```

-1. By default Apps run at http://localhost:3001
+1. By default App run at http://localhost:3001
 2. Apps URL should be configured in authConfig.js to support menu navigation through three apps.

 ![Screenshot](../ReadmeFiles/EntraOauth.png)